Jana-elhenawy/Jana-Elhenawy/README.md

 ## About

-Second-year CS student shipping real products — from a **CBE national fintech competition** entry to a **banking data science internship** to a cloud-based rehabilitation platform.
+Third-year IS student shipping real products — from a **CBE national fintech competition** entry to a **banking data science internship** to a cloud-based rehabilitation platform.
 I work across full-stack web dev, database systems, and data science, and I care deeply about the details that make software feel finished.

 ---